joergjo/azure-containerapps-demos/java-boot-todo/README.md

 As mentioned before, if you run the application locally but connect to Azure Database, you must provide an alternate identity that the application can use to log in to Azure AD since there is no managed identity on your PC or Mac.

 The simplest option is to log in to Azure CLI and grant your user access to the Flexible Server.
 If you have set up the Flexible Server with the included deployment script, this will be the case.
+See this [article](https://learn.microsoft.com/en-us/azure/developer/java/spring-framework/authentication) to understand how this works.

 ### Building the application's container image